digital marketing guide

 - Developing relevant content that establishes you as an expert in your industry

-- Leveraging that content to engage with your readers
+- Using that content to engage with your readers

-- Using social media to develop and promote your personal or business brand
+- Using social media to develop and promote your brand

 - Making efficient use of online advertising

 After reading this eBook, you’ll better understand the importance of digital marketing.
 You’ll be able to implement the strategy in your own business.
 And you’ll realize that digital marketing isn’t only an effective way to increase your revenue - it’s also essential!

 Are you ready?
 Let’s dive in.

 Every business has an ideal customer.
 Those customers and (potential customers) are the people advertising campaigns are designed for.
 Toy companies target kids and the parents who buy toys for those kids.
 Dog food manufacturers target pet owners and appeal to those pet owners’ love of their pups.

 Before you take even the first step toward creating your digital marketing strategy, think of your target audience.
 There are a few ways you can figure this out.